ARMmbed/mbed-os/platform/minimal-printf/README.md

 # Minimal printf and snprintf

 Library supports both printf and snprintf in 1252 bytes of flash.

 Prints directly to stdio/UART without using malloc.
 All flags and precision modifiers are ignored.
-Floating point is enabled by default.
-Printing to a FILE stream is enabled by default.

 Supports:
 * %d: signed integer [h, hh, (none), l, ll, z, j, t].